 Since I do so often enter giveaways, one great way for you to learn about new giveaways is to follow me on Twitter.
-I often tweet links to giveaways that I have entered.
+There you’ll find tweet links to giveaways that I’ve entered.

 My friend Elia at Conservamom hosts a weekly linkup that you should definitely visit to get you started.
-She often hosts giveaways for great items for babies and small children, so if you have people on your present list that fit that category I recommend you check out her giveaways.
+She often hosts giveaways for baby items, so if you fit that category I recommend you follow her.

 Entering giveaways is a great way to save money on Christmas spending.

 Have you ever won an item in a giveaway?
 Do you have any tips for better chances at winning?
 Leave us a comment and share your advice!